Curioustab

 Diesel ignition principle: fuel spray ignition due to hot compressed air Statement: In a diesel (compression-ignition) engine, fuel is injected as a fine spray into the cylinder and it ignites because the compressed air temperature is high.
 Decide whether the statement is correct.

-For the same maximum pressure and heat input, the exhaust temperature of petrol engine is __________ than that of diesel engine.
+Comparing Exhaust Temperatures – Petrol (SI) vs. Diesel (CI) For the same maximum pressure and the same heat input, how does the exhaust gas temperature of a petrol (spark-ignition) engine compare with that of a diesel (compression-ignition) engine?

-If V1 is the jet velocity and V0 is the vehicle velocity, then the propulsive efficiency of a rocket is given by
+Rocket Propulsion – Propulsive Efficiency Formula If V1 denotes the jet (exhaust) velocity relative to the vehicle and V0 is the vehicle flight velocity, which expression gives the propulsive efficiency of an ideal rocket?

 1